clojure-vim/clojure.vim/README.md

 Set this variable to `1` to enable highlighting of the "[discard reader macro](https://clojure.org/guides/weird_characters#_discard)".
-Due to limitations in Vim's syntax rules we currently cannot highlight stacked discard macros (e.g. `#_#_`), hence this option is disabled by default.
+Due to current limitations in Vim's syntax rules, this option won't highlight stacked discard macros (e.g. `#_#_`).
+This inconsitency is why this option is disabled by default.

 ### Indent options